arup-group/elara/benchmarks.md

 -------------------

-# Link Speeds Comparison
+# Link Speed Comparisons

 Compare average hourly link speeds.
 Link speeds are in meters per second.
-A common source of this data is google api querries.
+A common source of this data is google api queries.

 ## link_vehicle_speeds_comparison